 Letters of credit are written commitments provided by a bank.
-The total amount of letter of credit facilities are U.S. \$2,178 of which U.S. \$1,693 are issued as of December 31, 2019.
+The total amount of letter of credit facilities is U.S. \$2,028 of which U.S. \$1,713 are issued as of December 31, 2020.

-The Reinsurance operation periodically uses letters of credit as collateral under certain reinsurance contracts for on balance sheet policy liabilities.
+The Capital Risk and Solutions business unit periodically uses letters of credit as collateral under certain reinsurance contracts for on balance sheet policy liabilities.